Bluehost Review: Is It the Best Host for Your Site? | 2023

 - 25 sub domains

-And if you venture one tier upwards to the Plus Shared plan (at an introductory price of $4.95/month), the number of websites, SSD storage, domains, parked domains, and sub domains all become unlimited.
-Plus Shared also gives you 30 free days with one Office 365 mailbox, and anti-spam email filtering through Spam Experts.
+And if you venture one tier upwards to the Plus Shared plan (at an introductory price of $3.95/month), the number of websites, domains, parked domains, and sub domains all become unlimited, plus you’ll double your storage amount.
+Plus Bluehost’s shared hosting plans also gives you 30 free days with one Office 365 mailbox, and anti-spam email filtering through Spam Experts.

-In our overall hosting rankings, Bluehost comes in first, ahead of hosting heavyweights such as HostGator and GoDaddy.
-In individual categories, Bluehost ranks first for customer service, second for uptime, and second for value for money.
-It’s also the best hosting provider to manage a WordPress site with.
+In individual categories, Bluehost ranks first for VPS, dedicated, and WordPress hosting.
+It’s also the best hosting provider to manage an ecommerce site with.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.